beersb/SOC-Automation-Lab/README.md

 There was a convenient link to add a new agent prominently displayed on the console, and we simply clicked this link to begin the process of installing the Wazuh agent on our Windows machine.

 Once the link was clicked, we had to specify the operating system of the host on which the agent will be installed, the address the agent will use to communicate with the central Wazuh server (the public IP address of our Wazuh server in this case), as well as a few optional settings such as the agent name and a group.
-We skpped the group setting, but input the agent name as Auto-SOC-WIN.
-After filling in the necessary information, a PowerShell command was provided that, when executed on a Windows host, can be used to download the agent.
-Thus, we RDP-ed into the Windows machine and ran the command.
+We skipped the group setting, but input the agent name as Auto-SOC-WIN.
+After filling in the necessary information, a PowerShell command was provided that by the Wazuh system which was used to download the agent onto the Windows host.
+To run this script, we first RDP-ed into the Windows machine and then ran the command.

 <div>
   <img src="lab_images/Downloading_Wazuh_Agent.png" alt="SOC Automation Network Diagram" width="700" height="100">